FLAIR-THU/VFLAIR-LLM/src/configs/README_LLM.md

         }
 }
 ```
-- "lambda": a hyper-parameter for trade-off between privacy and accuracy in adversarial loss function
-- "adversarial_model": adversarial model used by the defense party
+- "name": name of the defense
-- "imagined_adversary": imagined adversary used by the defense party
+- "parameters": parameters used in constructing the defense, including hyper-parameters, defense model path etc.

-### How to import New LLM models?
+### How to add New LLMs?

-All models on huggingface can be directly loaded into VFLAIR as we support the same `.from_pretain(YOUR_MODEL)` API in the framework.
+All models on huggingface can be directly loaded into VFLAIR-LLM as we support the same `.from_pretain(YOUR_MODEL)` API in the framework.

 Note that you should identify the type of model pretrained (e.g. CausalLM...) in configuration file first.
-Models that can be imported with the following API can be used in VFLAIR:
+Models that can be imported with the following API can be used in VFLAIR-LLM:

 - AutoModel.from_pretrained()
 - AutoModelorCausalLM.from_pretrained()